paperbenni/paperbenni.github.io/content/posts/dmenu_replacement.md

 ## Client

-Check server existance, if server is not running, start a new server in the background.
-Then wait for existance (with a timeout), and then send the menu request.
+Check server existence, if server is not running, start a new server in the background.
+Then wait for existence (with a timeout), and then send the menu request.

 A menu request should contain all the information needed to open the menu with